abdullayevemil/tkta-front-end/README.md

-# tkta-front-end
+# Front-End
-Front-End tkta app
+Next.js application for the Front End of a new TKTA website